The Private Equity Review: Argentina

 Recent deal activity

-During 2018 and 2019, the hottest areas for private equity investment in Argentina were telecommunications, fintech and other areas of technology.
+During 2018, 2019 and 2020, the hottest areas for private equity investment in Argentina were telecommunications, fintech and other areas of technology (i.e., Saas, E-Commerce, HealthTech, BioTech, AgTech, EdTech, Smartcity).

-It is worth mentioning that, during the previous administration, the Argentine Congress created the Knowledge Economy Promotional Regime aiming at promoting economic activity that applies the use of knowledge and the digitalisation of information (supported by progress in science and technology) to obtain goods, provide services or improve processes.
-The regime grants certain tax and social security advantages to its beneficiaries.
+Because technology is one of the most attractive areas of investment for private equity, it is worth mentioning that the Argentine Congress created a Knowledge Economy Promotional Regime aiming at promoting economic activity that applies the use of knowledge and the digitalisation of information to obtain goods, provide services or improve processes.
+The regime granted certain tax and social security advantages to its beneficiaries.

-To qualify as part of the Knowledge Economy Promotional Regime, companies must register before the National Registry of Beneficiaries and meet at least two of the requirements set forth in the applicable regulations.
-The requirements include that the company performs continuous improvements in the quality of services, products or processes, invests in research and development activities for a certain period of time, or a certain minimum percentage (which will vary depending of the kind of activity and the beneficiary) of its exports of goods or services derive from the performance of any of the promoted activities.
+As in the past regime, to qualify as part of the new Knowledge Economy Promotional Regime, companies must perform any of the promoted activities under the regime, register before the National Registry of Beneficiaries and meet at least two of the requirements set forth in the applicable regulations.
+The requirements include that the company performs continuous improvements in the quality of services, products or processes, invests in research and development activities for a certain period of time, or a certain minimum percentage (which will vary depending on the kind of activity and the beneficiary) of its exports of goods or services derive from the performance of any of the promoted activities.

 Companies meeting at least two of these requirements will obtain certain tax benefits, including: